bokeh/bokeh/examples/embed/README.md

     python animated.py

-To view them, start a web server in this directory, for instance, the server built into python.
+To view them, start a web server in this directory, for instance, the server built into python:

 If you are using python 2, run:

     python -m SimpleHTTPServer